Sending Telemetry to Observability Platforms

 receivers: [otlp, prometheus/internal]

-processors: [memory_limiter, batch, resourcedetection, metricstransform]
+processors: [memory_limiter, batch, metricstransform]

 exporters: [prometheusremotewrite/your-server] # List here the platform of your choice